Remarks from EMU President James Smith

 Eastern’s foundation as an institution of opportunity is more important than ever.
 We are a place where first-generation students, people from urban and rural communities, and all races, cultures, backgrounds, and identities are embraced.

 We are a place where our faculty is deeply engaged with our students in a way that sets us apart in public higher education.
 When students are asked about their cherished memories of Eastern, many of them will mention their experiences and connections with our faculty.

 We are also a place with a rich history of public service and engagement with our community.
-Many of our academic programs work with local businesses, nonprofits, health organizations, and schools to connect Eastern students with real-life opportunities.
+Many of our academic programs work with local businesses and corporations, nonprofits, health organizations, and local schools to connect Eastern students with real-life opportunities to work and learn.

 As interns, volunteers, or paid employees, Eastern students work side-by-side with professionals in a multitude of fields to make a difference in the community, and to gain real-world experience.

-Graduates, when you arrived here at Eastern four, five or six years ago, things were a little different.
+Graduates, when you arrived here at Eastern four or five years ago, things were a little different.
 Strong Hall, Sill Hall, and the Rec/IM looked much different than they do today.
-Just like they have changed for the better, we know you have changed too.
+Just like they have changed for the better, we know that you have changed too.